-Johnny Depp being cast as Doctor Strange is still a rumor.
-Other news outlets have suggested it could be John Hamm (and some outlets not only suggesting it’ll be Hamm, but loudly declaring with exclusive certainty).
+Johnny Depp as Doctor Strange is still a rumor.
+Other news outlets have suggested it could be John Hamm (and some outlets not only suggesting it’ll be Hamm, but loudly declaring with exclusive certainty (Update: The Infamous killed the link after Benedict Cumberbatch was confirmed but we have a screen cap)).
 Some think it might be Justin Theroux.
 I heard it’ll be Chriss Angel (this is a lie…or is it?).

 The reception to the Depp rumor has been met with a mostly positive response, but there is some hand-wringing in the typical corners of the every-casting-rumor-is-an-end-to-my-world fandom.
 I saw some of this on a friend’s Facebook wall after he’d posted a link to Total Film’s “20 Reasons Johnny Depp will be a great Doctor Strange.”
 The list is a decent defense, but there are some additional strengths to having Depp as Doctor Strange that aren’t mentioned.

 This is probably one of the more important films for creating an expanded Marvel cinematic Universe.
 If it flops you can bet “magic” will be blamed and everything in the Marvel cinematic Universe will continue to be explained solely by science and technology.
 It could additionally cause Disney to second guess digging deeper into the Marvel character pool for solo films leaving fans stuck with Thor and Iron Man films ad infinitum.
 As with Guardians of the Galaxy this movie needs to double it’s money.